Lessor’s right to terminate a lease

 6 months before intended date of eviction

-A dwelling that has been the subject of an eviction may not, without the authorization of the Tribunal, be leased or used for a purpose other than that for which the right was exercised.
+A dwelling that has been the subject of an eviction may not, without the authorization of the court, be leased or used for a purpose other than that for which the right was exercised.
 If the Tribunal gives authorization to lease the dwelling, it fixes the rent.

 CONCILIATION

 The Tribunal has a conciliation service.
-This is a simple, fast, free, optional and confidential service that allows you to meet with the other party with a conciliator present, so you can try to find an amicable solution to your dispute.
+This is a simple, fast, free, optional, and confidential service that allows you to meet with the other party with a conciliator present, so you can try to find an amicable solution to your dispute.

 To be eligible for a conciliation session, you must first have filed an application with the Tribunal.